-The Principles of the Letters and Sounds Programme:
+The Principles of the Red Rose Letters and Sounds Programme:

-At Tarleton Community, we follow the Letters and Sounds Programme, providing a synthetic approach to the teaching of phonics, from Foundation Stage, through KS1 and into KS2 if appropriate.
+At Tarleton Community, we follow the Red Rose Letters and Sounds Programme, providing a synthetic approach to the teaching of phonics, from Foundation Stage, through KS1 and into KS2 if appropriate.
+This ensures that phonics is taught regularly, discretely, explicitly and in an agreed and rational sequence.
 The programme focuses on securing word recognition skills, essential for children to decode (read) and encode (spell) words accurately and language comprehension.

 The programme is in six phases: Phase One promotes speaking/listening skills, phonological awareness and oral blending/segmenting; Phases Two to Five focus on high quality phonic work to help children develop fluent word reading and spelling skills.
 The sessions are delivered to ensure participation and engagement resulting in high-quality phonic work on a daily basis to help practitioners and teachers ensure that by the end of Key Stage 1, children develop fluent word reading skills and good foundations in spelling.

-Letters and Sounds is supplemented by Jolly Phonics, Espresso and other ICT games and resources made by the teachers.
-Each session gives an opportunity for children to revisit their previous experience; be taught new skills; practise together and apply what they have learned.
+Each session gives an opportunity for children to revisit their previous experience; be taught new skills; practice together and apply what they have learned.

 Progression and Delivery:

-It is recommended that children in Phase Two to Five of Letters and Sounds should be taught a discrete 20 minute daily session of phonics and that teachers should follow the teaching sequence of ‘revisit, review, teach, practise and apply’.
+Our EYFS and Year 1 children progress from Phase Two to Phase Five of Red Rose Letters and Sounds.
+They are taught in a discrete 30 minute daily session of phonics and our teachers and TAs follow the teaching sequence of ‘revisit, review, teach, practise and apply’.
 In addition, phonic skills can be applied in reading and writing opportunities as well as in other areas of the curriculum.

 Tracking and Assessment:

-Children’s progress is continually reviewed to allow for movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
-During daily sessions of phonics, there are opportunities for practitioners to regularly assess children’s understanding.
+Children’s progress is continually reviewed, using Phonics Tracker, to allow for movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
+All children in EYFS and Year 1 participate in whole class lessons each day with children needing extra support participating in intervention lessons in addition.
+Children in Year 2 transition to No Nonsense Spelling in the Autumn Term, with children who need additional support participating in Fast Track Phonics Intervention in addition.
+During daily sessions of phonics, there are opportunities for our highly trained practitioners to regularly assess children’s understanding.
 Outside the discrete daily phonics sessions, there are opportunities to observe the application of phonic skills, e.g. during guided/ shared reading, shared writing/guided writing.
-Children are formally assessed at the end of each term.
+Children are formally assessed at the end of each half term.